vtexdocs/dev-portal-content/README.md

 4. Open the raw version of the uploaded file by opening the image in a new tab.
 5. Save the URL.
 6. Mention the URL in your markdown.

+>ℹ️ You can also use the image CDN URL instead of going through steps 3 to 5.
+To do this, format your image URL like so: `https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@{branch}/{path}/{imgFileName}`.
+For instance, the CDN URL for [this image](https://github.com/vtexdocs/dev-portal-content/blob/main/docs/guides/Getting-Started/getting-started/making-your-first-request-1.png) is `https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/Getting-Started/getting-started/making-your-first-request-1.png`.

 ### How can I hide articles from search engines?